 Water is Water by Miranda Paul, illustrated by Jason Chin

 I love this evocative and lyrical book that playfully explores the forms of water in a brother and sister’s lives.
 For example, “Water is water unless…” it heats up and becomes steam.
-Precise language and gorgeous illustrations, this is a beautiful introduction to the water cycle.
+Precise language and gorgeous illustrations make this a beautiful introduction to the water cycle.

 Water: A Deep Dive of Discovery by Christy Mihaly, illustrated by Mariona Cabassa

-A gorgeous tome that shares water information along with folktales.
+A gorgeous tome that shares a lot of water information along with folktales, too.
 Learn about the water cycle, salt water, fresh water, the power of water, and more.
 Plus, lift the flap on the “Deeper Activities” for hands-on activities to apply what you’ve learned.
-Read stories like Where the Water Grows from Zimbabwe about Hippo who helps Water find new plants.
-Beautiful borders and illustrations make this an eye-catching, appealing book that will be essential for homeschool libraries, school libraries, and classrooms.
+Read stories like Where the Water Grows from Zimbabwe about Hippo, who helps Water find new plants.
+Beautiful borders and illustrations make this an eye-catching, appealing book essential for homeschool libraries, school libraries, and classrooms.

 Water by Melissa Stuart

-Filled with colorful photographs, this is an appealing, informational level three reader about the water cycle.
+Filled with colorful photographs, this is an appealing, informational level three reader about the water cycle for kids.

 The Water Cycle at Work by Rebecca Jean Olien